jcurt812/startup/README.md

 # Startup
 A startup web application created for a web programming course

-### Note for GitHub Assignment
-This is a note that I pushed for the GitHub assignment on 20 January 2023.

-### Note added from GitHub
-This is another note added via GitHub then pulled down in my development environment.

-### Notes from this Assignment
-This assignment gave me a chance to practice merging conflicts in VS code.
-This also helped me gain some familiarity with pushing and pulling to and from GitHub.

 ### SSH (w/ key pair) Command:
 `ssh -i [key pair file] ubuntu@[ip address]`

 ### My EC2 IP
 `3.142.176.217`

 ## Startup Project Pitch